EU launches Year of Rail campaign amid drop in passenger numbers | DW | 15.01.2021

 The European Commission has singled out digitization as an apt instrument to promote the fast deployment of new railway solutions.

 "We are planning a European Partnership on Rail Research and Innovation.
-As a next step, we will make a proposal for adoption by the Council [of Europe].
+As a next step, we will make a proposal for adoption by the Council [of the European Union].
 This is part of a broader research initiative under our Horizon Europe program," said Valean, adding that the future partnership will create synergies with similar EU initiatives to support hydrogen and battery technologies.

 Germany's first hydrogen-powered commuter train, made by French manufacturer Alstom, has entered service in 2018